davidvarga/MBeautifier/README.md

  Supported Matlab versions
  -------------------------

- As MBeautifier uses the built-in Matlab Editor functionality, it supports Matlab versions from R2011a.
+ The oldest version of MATLAB to be used to test MBeautifier is R2013b.

  Planned future versions
  -----------------------

- As Matlab does not contain any formatter even in R2017 releases, and will not contain in R2018 releases this project will be at least maintained until R2019a (if live editor will contain a formatter).
+It is planned that the project is maintained until MATLAB is shipped with a code formatter with a similar functionality.

- As it is planned at the moment, the current release is the last one which is M-Script based, and the next release is planned to be implemented in Java with Matlab interface.
-This is the first step to make MBeautifier also usable in Octave.
+It is planned to make MBeautifier also usable in Octave, by starting a new development branch using Java/Kotlin (versions 2.*).
+The MATLAB based branched will be developed in branch versions (1.*).